artifacthub/hub/docs/helm_annotations.md

 Use this annotation to indicate that this chart version is a pre-release.
 This status will be displayed in the UI's package view, as well as in new releases notifications emails.

+- **artifacthub.io/recommendations** *(yaml string, see example below)*

+This annotation allows recommending other related packages.
+Recommended packages will be featured in the package detail view in Artifact Hub.

 ## Example

 Artifact Hub annotations in `Chart.yaml`: